Minolta MD lenses – what is it?

 - A number of models N-MD lenses are huge.
 I know 35 primes and 20 zooms in n-MD/n-MDa line.
 It’s enough for most of the tasks.

 N-MD lenses use Minolta SLR camera-mount named as ‘SR’ (same as the lenses from previous generations, like Rokkors).
 And you should know, that Minolta SR lenses can be used easily with Techart Pro auto-focus adapter.
 I am very grateful to the developers of this wonderful magic.
 If ever there were thoughts to sell all my N-MD lenses and buy another with auto-focus, but after getting this adapter, I generally forgot about this idea.
 Of course, auto-focus via Techart can’t support all features of native lenses, but it works fine, and what about me – I am absolutely satisfied.

 Additionally, Minolta SR mount has a quite long flange focal distance for using simple tilt-shift adapters.

 List of the greatest resources with info about Minolta at all, and Minolta lenses especially:

 - Minolta.eazypix.de – ‘must read’ site

-- Rokkor Files – one of the oldest and most famous Minolta’s fun’s site, historical, and based on experience with film-cameras
+- Rokkor Files – one of the oldest and most famous Minolta’s fun’s sites, historical, and based on experience with film-cameras

 - Vintagelensreviews – a lot of detailed lens reviews.
 Not only Minolta.
-Address should be in favorites
+The address should be in favorites

 - Rokkor.de – another fun’s site with rare information and technical data